Airco DH.9: Post war service

 Following the end of the First World War, a number of DH.9s operated by 47 Squadron and 221 Squadron were sent to southern Russia in 1919 in support of the White Russian Army of General Denikin, participating in the Russian Civil War.
-In this theatre, the aircraft were often operating within challenging conditions.
+In this theatre, the aircraft were often operating in challenging conditions.

 The last combat use of the DH.9 by the RAF was in support of the final campaign against Diiriye Guure in Somalia during January–February 1920.
-Amongst those aircraft used in Somalia, one DH.9 was modified to function as an air ambulance, being able to load and transport a single stretcher case, which was carried upon the upper longerons directly to the rear of the pilot's cockpit.
+Amongst the aircraft used in Somalia, one DH.9 was modified to function as an air ambulance, being able to load and transport a single stretcher, which was carried on the upper longerons directly to the rear of the pilot's cockpit.
 Further ambulance conversions were performed, including a number that were operated by the Royal Netherlands Air Force.

-Surprisingly, production was allowed to continue after the end of the war into 1919.
+Production was allowed to continue after the end of the war into 1919.
 In 1920, the DH.9 was finally withdrawn from service by the RAF.
-In addition to British manufacturing, several other countries had commenced production of the type; perhaps the most significant of these was the Airco DH.9A, which was fitted with the American V-12 Liberty engine, and was produced in the thousands even though production was curtailed by the signing of the Armistice that had ended the First World War.
+In addition to British manufacturing, several other countries had commenced production of the type; perhaps the most significant of these was the Airco DH.9A, which was fitted with the American V-12 Liberty engine, produced in the thousands even though production was curtailed by the signing of the Armistice that had ended the First World War.
 Belgium and Spain also produced the type, the latter producing hundreds of the type equipped with a 300 hp Hispano-Suiza engine; some of these were still in service in 1940.